This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 • Healthy: This New England clam chowder is lightened up.
 It is super creamy and there is no heavy cream and only a small amount of butter in this recipe.
 We used fat-free milk instead of cream.

-• Milk To Use: I used fat-free milk in this clam chowder recipe.
+• Milk to Use: I used fat-free milk in this clam chowder recipe.
 You can use any milk of your choice.
 Some other great options are nonfat milk, whole milk, oat milk, and unsweetened almond milk.

 • Consistency: If you want to make the soup thinner in consistency you can always add more milk at the end once the soup is done.